Indian Trail High School and Academy: Expansion of programming

 It was a sound concept at first, but over time, as the two main high schools in Kenosha at the time (Mary D. Bradford High School and George Nelson Tremper High School) reached and surpassed their respective program capacities, ITA was forced to accept every student who applied to the school in order to save the former two schools space, and with the influx of students came the near-destruction of the rigor of the original Academy programs.
 Once seen as an innovation, by the time of the 2008 referendum (see below), the school was viewed as a "waste of space", owing to its largely unused R&D areas.

-The school was intended to be all-academic, but citing a lack of enrollment, the school's second year saw its first round of Physical Education classes, as well as a choral program.
-When the original school opened, it had no gymnasium, no auditorium, no music rooms, no locker rooms, and no formal cafeteria; thus, the new programs had to adapt to their lack of facilities.
-One of the school's three commons areas became a makeshift gymnasium, and one classroom became a makeshift choral room.
+The school was intended to be all-academic, with students being bussed to Bradford and Tremper for music, physical education, and other electives.
+As planning progressed, it was decided to incorporate physical education into ITA proper.
+When the original school opened, it had no gymnasium, no auditorium, no music rooms, no locker rooms, and no formal cafeteria; thus, the physical education program had to adapt to the lack of facilities.
+One of the school's three commons areas became a makeshift gymnasium.
 Lack of proper facilities allowed the physical education department to include activities not found in other high schools, such as Dance Dance Revolution, bowling (at a nearby bowling alley), cross-country skiing, archery, and street hockey.
 A large, sunken area outside of the school (called "The Pit") functioned as an outdoor gymnasium, housing the aforementioned archery and cross-country skiing activities, among others, and eventually allowing for the school's first pep rally in the fall of 2005.

+In the fall of 1999, a choral music program was added, and one classroom became a makeshift choir room.

+As a college preparatory Academy, the school operated every class as an Honors-level class; however, in the fall of 2000, the school began offering College Board-aligned Advanced Placement classes.

 In 2002, the Kenosha Military Academy moved into the facilities of ITA from its former home at Reuther High School, and doors were installed in some classrooms to accommodate the new "school within a school".
 That same year, Mary Lou Mahone Middle School opened its doors across the street.

 In 2004–05, an instrumental music program was added to further expand the program offerings at ITA; it was housed in the Mahone auditorium.